 Pursuing his interest in new music, Jeremy was a founding member of Sequitur and Ensemble Sospeso and also appeared regularly with Speculum Musicae.
 With these acclaimed groups he has presented premiere performances and recordings of chamber works by many influential contemporary composers.

 Jeremy has recorded orchestral works for Deutsche Grammophon, Sony, London-Decca, Phillips, Erato and CBC Records and chamber works for Koch Classics, Albany, Naxos, CRI, Mode Records and Concord Jazz.
 As a commercial session player, he has performed on dozens of feature film soundtracks and has recorded string tracks for a diverse group of popular artists.
 Jeremy’s two solo recordings have garnered both popular and critical praise.
 An eclectic collection of duos, Dialogues with Double Bass, was released on Bridge Records in 2005.
 Baroque Legacy (2012), featuring the gamba sonatas of JS Bach, is available on MSR Classics.

-Jeremy currently serves on the faculties of the Manhattan School of Music and the National Youth Orchestra of Canada.
-He has presented master classes at leading schools of music in the United States, Canada and in Japan and has contributed articles to Strings Magazine.
+Jeremy currently serves on the faculties of Penn State University, Manhattan School of Music and the National Youth Orchestra of Canada.
+He has presented master classes at leading schools of music in the United States, Canada, Sweden and Japan and has contributed articles to Strings Magazine.